 How to Choose Face Mill vs End Mill?

 Both face and end mills are essential tools many CNC face milling operations use.
 Each has a distinct design and function, hence their different applications.
-However, the end mill application in face milling has led to a comparison of face mill vs. end mill.
+However, the end mill application in milling has led to a comparison of face mill vs. end mill.

 Function